Ovarian Cysts and Bleeding Between Periods: What You Need to Know

 There are a variety of reasons why you might experience spotting between periods.
 While it’s true that every woman’s cycle is different and fluctuations and irregularities are normal, regular heavy bleeding between your monthly menstruation could signify something is wrong.

 Heavy bleeding goes beyond just spotting.
-It refers to any bleeding that requires the use of a pad or tampon.
+It refers to any bleeding that requires the use of a pad or tampon or period underwear.
 Many things might cause heavy bleeding between periods, including ovarian cysts.
 This article will explore the different types of ovarian cysts, causes, symptoms, treatments, and risk factors.

 What Is an Ovarian Cyst?